LapisPhoenix/WelcomeToPython/welcomeToPython.md

 # Chapter 2 - Why use Python?

-There are many reasons to use Python, one of them being its an easy language to learn and get things done in!
+There are many reasons to use Python, one of them being its an easy language to learn and get things done quickly!
 Its also used in things like:
 1. AI/Machine Learning
 2. Data Science
 3. Automation